Rajan316/healthcare-analytics/Framingham/README.md

 ### Data Cleaning

-Steps:
+#### Steps:

 * Count the number of null values present in each column.
 <img src="images/null_values.PNG" alt="neofetch" align="middle" >

 * All columns are having less than 10% of missing values and thus they can be filled in with appropriate values using the following user defined function:

 ```{python impute function}
 def impute_median(series):
     return series.fillna(series.median())
 ```
-* Few of the columns like BMI and cigsPerDay can be filled in using groupby by comparing values in columns interrelated to them.
+* Few of the columns like BMI and cigsPerDay can be filled in using groupby by comparing values in columns directly related to them.
+This helps in making a more informed guess about the missing values.

 ```{python impute function}
 by_currentSmoker_class=framingham.groupby(['currentSmoker'])